 The host side could be the dark-horse of the competition, but with the shortest odds (3/1) of any other team punters won’t find much value.
 Given France’s outright collapse during World Cup 2010 in South Africa the team went pretty much un-noticed in 2014 and reached the quarter-finals without their star midfielder Franck Ribéry.
 Currently ranked 21st and managed by Didier Deschamps who brought so much success to the French national team during his time as a players who captained France to glory in 1998 World Cup.

 With world-class players such as Paul Pogba, Benzema and fresh new talent such as Payet at their disposal, the home-nation could be the one to watch come the closing stages of the competition.
-Paddy Power is your best option for betting on the French at 7/2.

 Four-times a World Cup winner Italy have had mixed results since that incredible World Cup winning campaign in 2006.
 We all remember how they beat England in Euro 2012 and then went onto beat the German’s who were tipped to win the competition at the time, thanks to magic Mario Balotelli’s two goals in the first half.
 They were finally beaten by the Spanish 4:0 which was main due to playing with only 10-men due to injury.
 During World Cup 2014 they failed to reach the final 16.